anawolfdev/adevinta-frontend/README.md

 ### Ready version for upload to production

-For generate the foldes for production, you have to do this:
+For generate the folders for production, you have to do this:

 ```
 npm run docs